LeonardoSpi/erl_assignment1/Readme.md

 	- **'robot_controller'** An automated state machine that navigates throught random goals in order to find hints.
 When a consistent hypothesis is found the 		robot_controller check whether the ID corresponds to the one saved in the parameter server by the hints_server.
 If the guess is correct the node shuts down, otherwise it continues.

-	- <rosparam command="load" file="$(find erl_assignment1)/config/params.yaml" />
-	The launch files also load an empty param called correct_HP0, which will be filled by the hints_server.
+	- The launch files also load an empty param called correct_HP0, which will be filled by the hints_server.

 ## Custom Nodes